jaygforbes/BattleBit/README 2.md

 ## battleBit: A bit-wise implementation of BattleShip

-The project is a bit-based version of [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)).
+The project for CS366 is a bit-based version of [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)).
 Rather than a 10x10 board as in the original game, battleBit will use an 8x8 board, allowing board state to be stored in a set of 64-bit integers.

 ### Ships & Board Specifications